Eumaeus/blackwell_fall_2018/docs/fyw_writing_project.md

 Due **Monday, November 12**.

+(1/4 of the 40% Final Essay Grade, 10% of final grade.)

 ## Due Dates

 1. **10/10/2018** Draft of script for presentation due.
 Create a **Markdown** file in `…/fall2018vm/fyw/writing/`.
 If you are in the VM, you can do this with `touch /vagrant/fyw/writing/presentation_script.md`; then you can open it in Atom and type.
 You will get these back with comments on **Friday, 10/12/2018.**